-In this story, the ocean’s waves provide the force as they repeatedly pummel a large rock.
+In this story about a photo, the ocean’s waves provide the force as they repeatedly pummel a large rock.
 And the resistant rock is unmoved.

 Over and over again, wave after wave after wave hits the stubborn rock.
 And in turn, with its immense strength, it breaks each of the waves, one by one, sending their water flying in all directions around it.

 Certainly, over time the rock has shrunk, worn away bit by bit by the ocean’s persistence, but still, there it has stood for longer than you and I have been alive and will remain long after we’ve gone.

 Different from many other situations that involve force and resistance, there is no intention in this seemingly eternal battle.
 The rock didn’t place itself there to impede the progress of the ocean’s waves.
 Ad the oncoming waves don’t aim for the rock in an effort to topple it or wear it down.
 It is just the way things are.

 In those other situations where force and resistance play a role, regardless of the side(s) on which intention lies, I think it can be tempting to say, “it’s just the way things are.”

 Maybe I’m being idealistic, but I’d like to think we have more choice in the matter than do the ocean’s waves and the resistant rock.
 I’d like to think that working together we can find a different, better way that doesn’t break one of us and wear the other down.
 By doing something other than the seemingly inevitable, we might have to struggle a bit more but may end with creation rather than destruction.
 By adding humanity to our action we rise up to become our best rather than brutishly fumbling to our worst.